WasabiMushyPeas/E28-Turbo/README.md

 ### Wastegate

 A Quality Wastegate is recommended.
 The I am using the SUM-260072 from summit racing.
 A good starting point for the wastegate spring is 14psi.

+> [!TIP]
+> The wastegate should be placed 45deg to the exhaust flow.

 ### Blow Off Valve